-Why we need carbs and protein after training?
+Why we need carbs and protein after boxing training?

-We need to consume adequate carbs and protein after training so we can replenish our glycogen levels for our next training session.
+We need to consume adequate carbs and protein after boxing training especially boxing strength and conditioning so we can replenish our glycogen levels for our next training session.
 We need protein to feed our muscles with the protein to aid with recovery to stimulate protein synthesis.
 This is where muscles need to be replenished to continue to grow muscle tissue after a hard training session at rest.

 The carbohydrates replenish glycogen levels so you have a reserve energy tank ready for high intensity training when your glucose runs out and uses your glycogen storage.
 It is stored in the muscles and liver as a reserve tank.